 *If your identity provider is Azure AD (cloud-based), please see below for additional details.

-Confirm existing Azure AD SSO and identity management service.
+Confirm existing Microsoft Entra ID SSO and identity management service.

 Follow Steps 1-4 from above.